 You may be confident in your own copywriting skills, or have someone on your team who can turn their hand to a good quality blog post.
-But let’s be frank – using an experienced professional writer who does this stuff on a daily basis is always going to be cost effective – we do this stuff better than you do, we do is super fast, and we relieve the stress of worrying about when, and how, you’re going to get it all done.
+But let’s be frank – using an experienced professional copywriter who does this stuff on a daily basis is always going to be cost effective.
+We do this stuff better than you do, we do it super fast, and we relieve the stress of worrying about when, and how, you’re going to get it all done.
 Outsourcing to a trusted freelance copywriter is never a bad idea. and always a great investment.

 While I don’t believe in ‘rules’ when it comes to writing, there are ways and means of presenting information that help the reader out, rather than helping them find the door, and leg it.
-A good freelance copywriter will help you find the right words to represent your business with clarity and confidence.
-Present a professional front, and use one from the outset – your company is worth the investment.
+A good freelance copywriter will help you find the right words to represent your business with clarity and confidence, present a professional front, and articulately explain your offer.
+Isn’t your company worth the investment?

 With over a decade of professional writing experience, I can (kindly) critique existing copy, edit text that’s no longer doing its job, or start from scratch with original content that puts you head, shoulders, knees, and toes above the competition.